 Another notable thing is that Key Biscayne is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Key Biscayne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Key Biscayne is an extremely ethnically-diverse village.
 The people who call Key Biscayne home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Key Biscayne, accounting for 69.35% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Key Biscayne residents report their race to be White, followed by Asian.
-Key Biscayne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 58.13% of the village’s residents.
-Important ancestries of people in Key Biscayne include Italian, Irish, French , and English.
+Important ancestries of people in Key Biscayne include Italian, German, Irish, French, and English.

 The most common language spoken in Key Biscayne is Spanish.
-Other important languages spoken here include English and French.
+Other important languages spoken here include English and Portuguese.